Mohit110861/Student-Marks-Classification-and-Visualization-Project/README.md

 After training, the user can input custom student data (such as gender, grade, semester, hands raised, etc.) to get predictions from all five models on the marks class.

+### Data Visualization Output and Graph Explanation

+When you run the script, it displays the following menu options to select different graphs related to the student marks classification data:

+---

+#### Explanation of Each Graph:

+1. **Marks Class Count Graph:**
+   A simple bar chart showing the total count of students in each marks class (`L`, `M`, `H`).
+This helps understand the distribution of students across different performance levels.

+2. **Marks Class Semester-wise Graph:**
+   A grouped bar chart showing the number of students in each marks class broken down by semester (e.g., First or Second semester).
+This reveals if semester influences performance distribution.

+3. **Marks Class Gender-wise Graph:**
+   A grouped bar chart that shows marks class distribution for male and female students.
+Useful to check if gender correlates with performance classes.

+4. **Marks Class Nationality-wise Graph:**
+   Displays the counts of each marks class for different nationalities, showing how performance varies across student nationalities.

+5. **Marks Class Grade-wise Graph:**
+   Shows marks class counts broken down by grade level (e.g., G-02 to G-12).
+This can highlight trends in performance as students progress through grades.

+6. **Marks Class Section-wise Graph:**
+   A grouped bar chart showing marks classes distributed by section IDs, indicating how performance differs across sections or groups.

+7. **Marks Class Topic-wise Graph:**
+   Displays the count of students in each marks class for different topics (subjects).
+Helps analyze which subjects might influence student marks class.

+8. **Marks Class Stage-wise Graph:**
+   Shows performance class counts across different stages (StageID), which might correspond to learning or evaluation phases.

+9. **Marks Class Absent Days-wise Graph:**
+   A grouped bar chart showing marks class counts broken down by student absence days (`Under-7` or `Above-7` days).
+This helps to analyze how absenteeism impacts performance.

+10. **No Graph (Exit):**
+    Exits the visualization menu.

+---

+#### Sample Graph Interpretation:

+For example, the **Marks Class Gender-wise Graph** might show that female students have a higher count in the `H` (high marks) class compared to male students, suggesting a possible gender performance gap.
+Similarly, the **Absent Days-wise Graph** might reveal that students with fewer absences tend to fall more in the `H` class, indicating attendance affects academic performance.

+Each graph uses color hues to differentiate the marks classes (`L`, `M`, `H`) and provides a clear visual representation of how different factors relate to student marks classification.

+---

+### Output Example in Console

+Upon running, the menu appears:

 ---

 ## How to Run